ImageMagick/Usage-Markdown/basics/index.md

 | **`+append`**             | Join all 3 images in the list horizontally.
 Current background color is used to fill the empty space | 1(merged) |
 | **`result.gif`**          | As this is last argument, an explicit **`-write`** operation is performed with this argument.
 The single image in the current image the list is written using the given filename and image file format. | written |

-As you can see the processing of the command line in ImageMagick version 6 is very straight forward, and logical, making the result predictable.
+As you can see the processing of the command line in ImageMagick version 6 is very straightforward, and logical, making the result predictable.
 And that is the point...

 ### Legacy Command Line Style